alekskimeu/my-portfolio/data/posts/my-first-ever-hackathon.md

 I got to meet Christine who would later introduce and coach us in [Laravel](https://laravel.com/) and <b>Git Version control</b>.

 Had I missed this, I would have missed an incredible learning opportunity and a chance to meet awesome people.
-I'm glad I attended this.
+I'm glad I showed up.

 *“The willingness to show up changes us.
 It makes us a little braver each time.” ~ Brené Brown*